MrSom3body/gotcha/README.md

 ![preview](.github/assets/preview.png)

 gotcha is a small fetcher written in go.
-It has absolutely no customization (at least for now) and is primarily intended for my system only.
+It has absolutely no customization (at least for now) and is primarily intended for my system.

 ## features